Where to get dessert in the Theatre District

 Magnolia Bakery

-People from all over the world flock to Magnolia for two things: its Southern-style banana pudding and its vanilla cupcake, since Carrie Bradshaw famously had one in an episode of Sex and the City.
+People from all over the world flock to Magnolia Bakery for two things: its Southern-style banana pudding and its vanilla cupcake, since Carrie Bradshaw famously had one in an episode of Sex and the City.
 Those are delicious, but this bakery has so much more to offer.
 Red velvet cheesecakes, key lime bars, and various cake flavors with rich frosting (we recommend the Southern hummingbird cake) are just a few other unique options.
 The bakery is also certified kosher.

 Magnolia has multiple locations around the city, but the closest one to Broadway theatres is on Sixth Avenue near Rockefeller Center.
-There's also one on Ninth Avenue and 69th Street, just a few blocks up from the Lincoln Center performing arts complex.
+There's also one on Columbus Avenue and 69th Street, just a few blocks up from the Lincoln Center performing arts complex.

-Address: 1240 6th Ave. on the corner of 49th Street (Rockefeller location) Price: $
+Address: 1240 6th Ave. on the corner of 49th Street (Rockefeller location)

-Nearby theatres: James Earl Jones Theatre, Walter Kerr Theatre, Longacre Theatre, Ambassador Theatre, Eugene O'Neill Theatre, Circle in the Square Theatre, Gershwin Theatre,
+Nearby theatres: James Earl Jones Theatre, Walter Kerr Theatre, Longacre Theatre, Ambassador Theatre, Eugene O'Neill Theatre, Circle in the Square Theatre, Gershwin Theatre

 Amorino Gelato